Saving & Spending Financial Health

 Yurii Kibalnik/Adobe savings inscription on the page

-An emergency fund is an important thing to have to cover unexpected expenses such as home repairs, car accidents, or healthcare emergencies.
+An emergency fund is an important tool for covering unexpected expenses such as home repairs, car accidents, or healthcare emergencies.

 Experts suggest you have enough cash in your emergency fund to cover at least three to six months of expenses.
 But you may want to make sure you have closer to six months to pad out your emergency fund now that you’re making more money.